g-yonchev/HikingPlanAndRescue/README.md

 - automatically add weather conditions for training (some remote service)
 - add equipment items for training
 - administrator area with CRUD for users, trainings (MVC grid or Kendo UI Grid)
-- fix database creation modification times to be UTC
+- fix database creation modification times to be UTC (HARD!)
 - special html chars handling
 - unit testing
 - host the app in Azure